bramtayl/Justly/README.md

 - The CSound binary and headers
 - The CSound C++ wrapper binary and headers
 - Qt base binaries and headers
 - The MuseScore instrument [soundfonts](https://ftp.osuosl.org/pub/musescore/soundfont/MuseScore_General/.
-Copy the `"MuseScore_General.sf2"` file into the top level `share` folder.
+Copy the `"MuseScore_General.sf2"` file into the top level `share` folder of `Justly`.

 `cmake` must be able to find all of these things.